sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 **CBOE Volatility Index (VIX):** Measures market expectations of future volatility based on S&P 500 options prices, often referred to as the 'fear gauge' as it tends to rise during market stress and fall during market stability.

-These indicators are well-suited for testing the predictive power of narratives for macroeconomics due to their daily frequency, which aligns with the rapid pace of Twitter, and their sensitivity to public sentiment and behavior.
+These indicators are well-suited for testing the predictive power of narratives in macroeconomics due to their daily frequency, which aligns with the rapid pace of Twitter, and their sensitivity to public sentiment and behavior.

 ***

 # Connecting the Dots: Testing the Effectiveness of Narratives for Macroeconomic Forecasting

-The previous two sections discussed the theory of Narrative Economics and our curated Twitter dataset, which holds narratives within them, and the distinction between macroeconomics and microeconomics, highlighting why it is interesting to research the theory at the macroeconomic level and what macroeconomic indicators we chose.
+The previous two sections discussed the theory of Narrative Economics and our curated Twitter dataset, which holds narratives within them, and the distinction between macroeconomics and microeconomics, explaining why it is interesting to research the theory at the macroeconomic level and which macroeconomic indicators we chose.

 We can now delve into the series of experiments we tested to assess the central question - **can economic narratives provide valuable insights for future macroeconomic movements?**